cosmofur/EX716/README.md

 Nested macro evaluation is deterministic; all stack operations occur within the macro evaluation phase, not at runtime.

-Would you like me to extend this section with an example of how %Field and %Bit are used together in a .REG or instruction encoding macro?
-It would bridge neatly into your later floating-point or opcode-definition examples.

 ---
 ## Function Call Helpers